Current News

 School bus operators are prohibited from idling the buses for more than 10 minutes unless defrosting windows and then idling shall be limited to thirty minutes

-Click here for more information
+Click on the following for more information

 WV-DEP Anti-Idling Information